 - If parents seek to invoke Stage 3 (following a failure to reach an earlier resolution), the Headmaster will refer the matter to the Chair of Governors. - The Chair of Governors will call for a full report from the Headmaster and set up a panel to hear the evidence for the complaint with you.
 It is hoped that this panel will be able to resolve the complaint.
-You may wish to be supported by a friend, but legal representation would be inappropriate. - If the panel meeting does not bring about a resolution, the matter would be referred to the school's Conciliation Committee, which consists of members of the school's Governing Body and an independent member who is independent of the management and running of the school.
-Each of the panel members will be appointed by the Chair of Governors and will consist of at least three people who are not directly involved in the matters detailed in the complaint, or were on the initial panel. - The Conciliation Committee will acknowledge the complaint and schedule a hearing to take place as soon as possible and normally within 14 days. - It is the committee's task to look at the issues impartially and confidentially. - If the committee deems it necessary, it may require that further particulars of the complaint or any related matter be supplied in advance of the hearing.
-Copies of such particulars shall be supplied to all parties not later than 4 days prior to the hearing. - One other person may accompany the parents to the hearing.
-This may be a relative, teacher or friend.
-Legal representation will not normally be appropriate. - If possible, the committee will resolve the parent's complaint immediately without the need for further investigation.
+You may wish to be supported by a friend, but legal representation would be inappropriate. - If the panel consists of members of the school's Governing Body and an independent member who is independent of the management and running of the school.
+Each of the panel members will be appointed by the Chair of Governors and will consist of at least three people who are not directly involved in the matters detailed in the complaint, or were on the initial panel. - The person designated to lead the panel will acknowledge the complaint and schedule a hearing to take place as soon as possible and normally within 14 days. - It is the committee's task to look at the issues impartially and confidentially. - If the committee deems it necessary, it may require that further particulars of the complaint or any related matter be supplied in advance of the hearing.
+Copies of such particulars shall be supplied to all parties not later than 4 days prior to the hearing.

-• Where further investigation is required, the committee will decide how it should be carried out.
-After due consideration of all facts they consider relevant, the committee will reach a decision and may make recommendations, which it shall complete within 14 days of the hearing.
-The decision of the committee is final.
+- If possible, the committee will resolve the parent's complaint immediately without the need for further investigation. - Where further investigation is required, the committee will decide how it should be carried out.
+After due consideration of all facts they consider relevant, the committee will reach a decision and may make recommendations, which it shall complete within 14 days of the hearing. - The decision of the committee is final.
 The Chair of the committee will write to the parents informing them of the decision and the reasons for it.
 The committee's findings and, if any, recommendations will be sent in writing to the parents, the Headmaster, the Governors and, where relevant, the person of whom the complaint is made.